Michael D. Dorsher, Ph.D.

 Fully responsible for teaching eight semester sections of Reporting and four sections of News Editing.

 Strategic communication writer, 2/10-present.
-Coordinated and emceed Devroy Forum visits by Helen Thomas and Bob Edwards and Gene Weingarten; initiated Facebook and LinkedIn pages while reviving the Fulbright Association chapter that covers Minnesota, western Wisconsin and the Dakotas; initiated the ieiMedia/Nice website, Facebook page and mobile site; webmaster for the Stone Bank historic renovation nonprofit project’s website, blog, Twitter and Facebook page; initiated the website and Twitter page for my educational/entrepreneurial journalism enterprise, Indie Editors & Writers.
+Coordinated and emceed Devroy Forum visits by Helen Thomas, Bob Edwards and Gene Weingarten, and Scott Wilson; initiated Facebook and LinkedIn pages while reviving the Fulbright Association chapter that covers Minnesota, western Wisconsin and the Dakotas; initiated the ieiMedia/Nice reporting, website, Facebook page and mobile site; webmaster for the Stone Bank historic renovation project’s website, blog, Twitter and Facebook page; initiated the website and Twitter page for my educational/entrepreneurial enterprise, Indie Editors & Writers.

 Freelance writer, 7/06-present.
-Published stories in the The Fargo Forum, The Bismarck Tribune, the Bottineau Courant and The Lake Metigoshe Mirror, all in North Dakota, where I live in the summer, along with the Brandon Sun in Manitoba and Arkansas Democrat-Gazette.
+Published stories in the The Fargo Forum, The Bismarck Tribune, the Bottineau Courant and The Lake Metigoshe Mirror, all in North Dakota, where I live in the summer, along with the StarTribune in Minneapolis, the Brandon Sun in Manitoba and Arkansas Democrat-Gazette.
 Won N.D.
 Newspaper Association award for best feature story in a weekly paper in 2006.

 Wisconsin State Journal, Madison, legislative and higher education reporter, 10/90-5/94; fill-in city editor and copy editor, 5/94-8/94.
 Won two state Associated Press reporting awards.